trailofbits/manticore/README.md

 ### API

-Manticore has a Python programming interface which can be used to implement custom analyses and is capable of detailed verification of arbitrary properties of smart contracts via its Python API.
-Set starting conditions, identify symbolic transactions, then review discovered states to ensure invariants for your contract hold.
+Manticore has a Python programming interface which can be used to implement custom analyses.
+For Ethereum smart contracts, can be used for detailed verification of arbitrary contract properties.
+Set starting conditions, execute symbolic transactions, then review discovered states to ensure invariants for your contract hold.

 ```python
 from manticore.ethereum import ManticoreEVM